Where We Be

 The other key site to see in Alta Gracia is the boyhood home of Che Guevara

-This is the same type of motorcycle Che used in his journeys through South America as told in "The Motorcycle Diaries"
+Same type of motorcycle Che used in his journeys through South America, as told in "The Motorcycle Diaries"

 Photo of Che the revolutionary

-You never know what you're going to see in a foreign city -- I think this is the most stuff I've ever seen loaded on a single dolly!
+You never know what you're going to see in a foreign city!

 Robin relaxes inside the peaceful confines of the Jesuit estancia at Jesus Maria